aghstrategies/com.aghstrategies.directorylinks/readme.md

-This extension makes emails clickable always and phone numbers clickable when viewing from a phone on the search profile view and view of an individual profile, see more details below:
+When viewing profile listings (profile search results) or a profile view (one profile) this extension makes emails clickable always and phone numbers clickable only when viewing on a phone.

 When using a profile:
 ---------------------